gregjd/gregjd.github.io/about/index.md

 Hi!

-{{ site.description }} I currently work as the Open Cities Technologist at the Sunlight Foundation in DC.
+{{ site.description }} I currently work as the Open Cities Product Lead at the Sunlight Foundation in DC.

 The main types of things I like doing — especially when applied to the list of topics below — include:

+- **Communicating information** through maps, diagrams, charts, and words
+- **Developing websites and web tools** that help people get things done
 - **Analyzing data** to gain useful and interesting insights
-- **Building software and web tools** that help people get things done
-- **Communicating information** through maps, diagrams, charts, and words
 - **Designing user experiences** that are intuitive and elegant

 I've done these things both through work and in my personal time, and am always looking for new challenges.